joshfrench/om-wiki-fork/Documentation.md

   (should-update [this next-props next-state]))
 ```

-You should implement this if you really know what you're doing.
-Even
+You should only implement this if you really know what you're
-then you probably shouldn't.
+doing.
+Even then you probably shouldn't.

 Implementations should return a boolean value.
 If true then the
 component's `om.core/IRender` or `om.core/IRenderState` implementation